vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_shared_pref_reading_login_data.html.md

 Quick recap from module 1.
 The login screen is served by MainActivity.java .
 The login fields - username, password & login button - are defined in activity_main.xml .

-A login button listener gets called when login button is clicked.
+A login button listener is called when login button is clicked.
 We had earlier put the intent code inside the listener to navigate to the tweet list screen on login button click

 	_loginBtn.setOnClickListener(new View.OnClickListener() {
 			  @Override